kubrickfr/avsc-wiki/API.md

   + `strictDefaults` {Boolean} When combining records with missing fields, the default behavior is to make these fields optional (wrapping their type inside a nullable union and setting their default to `null`).
-Activating this flag will instead combine both records into a map.
+Activating this flag will instead combine records into a map.

 Merge multiple types into one.
-The resulting type will support all the initial types' values.
+The resulting type will support all the input types' values.

 ### `infer(val, [opts])`

 + `val` {...} The value used to infer the type.
 + `opts` {Object} Options.
-All the options of [`combine`](#combinetypes-opts) are supported, along with:
+All the options of [`combine`](#combinetypes-opts) (and therefore also of [`parse`](#parseschema-opts)) are supported, along
+  with:
-  + `attrsHook(val)` Function called each time attributes must be inferred from a value.
-This function should either return the attributes (or type) to use, or `undefined` to proceed with the default behavior.
+  + `valueHook(val, opts)` Function called each time a type is inferred from a value.
+This function should either return an alternate type to use, or `undefined` to proceed with the default inference logic.

 Generate a type from a value.